mhackersu/minovina/CONTRIBUTING.md

-# Contributing to Supabase Flutter Template
+# Contributing to AtlastCity

-Thank you for your interest in contributing to the Supabase Flutter Template!
+Thank you for your interest in contributing to AtlastCity!
 We welcome contributions from everyone and are grateful for any help you can provide.

 ## How to Contribute

 ### Reporting Issues

-If you find any bugs or have a feature request, please open an issue on GitHub using the [issue tracker](https://github.com/devtodollar/supabase-flutter-template/issues).
+If you find any bugs or have a feature request, please open an issue on GitHub using the issue tracker.
 Before creating a new issue, please check to make sure it hasn't already been reported.

 When submitting a bug report, please include:
 - A brief description of the issue